HomeSocial MediaHow Social Media Can Impact What You Buy

 What if… your business integrated live shopping experiences into your social strategy?
 How might real-time interaction, limited-time offers, and community viewing change your customer relationships and conversion rates?

-AR technology integrated with social platforms is dramatically reducing purchase hesitation:
+AR technology built into social platforms is cutting down purchase hesitation:

 According to research cited by American Public University, AR try-on features increase conversion rates by 94% for cosmetics and 61% for eyewear and accessories, while reducing return rates by 35%.